JoseQuintas/hwgui/utils/Readme.txt

  For details for every utililty read the files Readme.txt in the listed subdirectory above and the recent HWGUI HTML documentation in main directory "doc".

+ The port to GTK3 is under construction.
+ There are some trouble with the design of dialog elements, see file doc/GTK3.txt for details.

   bincnt \